Carnosine: benefits, dosage, contraindications

 Hypoglycemic

-Carnosine can benefit diabetic subjects because it decreases protein glycosylation, which is the biochemical process where sugar molecules bind to proteins.
-This process can alter protein function and stability, leading to what is known as advanced glycation end products (AGEs).
+Carnosine may benefit diabetic subjects because it reduces protein glycosylation, that is, the biochemical process where sugar molecules bind to proteins.
+This process can alter the function and stability of proteins and produce what are called advanced glycation end products (AGEs).
 AGEs are known to be responsible for diabetes complications such as cataracts, neuropathy, and kidney failure.
-Carnosine can help improve insulin resistance and prevent diabetes.
-In one study, carnosine intake reduced levels of an adipokine (a type of protein that plays an important role in metabolism, especially in the regulation of appetite, inflammation, insulin, and glucose metabolism) called resistin, which is involved in regulating glucose metabolism.
+Carnosine may help improve insulin resistance and prevent diabetes.
+In one study, taking carnosine reduced levels of an adipokine (a type of protein that plays an important role in metabolism, notably in the regulation of appetite, inflammation, insulin, and glucose metabolism) called resistin, which is involved in regulating glucose metabolism.
 Carnosine also affects iron metabolism, which could improve insulin resistance and reduce the risk of type 2 diabetes.
-Carnosine could influence iron metabolism, an important factor in controlling insulin resistance and the development of type 2 diabetes.
-One study showed that carnosine reduces the transferrin receptor in plasma in obese patients, suggesting it can affect how iron is used in the body.
+Carnosine could influence iron metabolism, an important factor in the control of insulin resistance and the development of type 2 diabetes.
+One study showed that carnosine reduces levels of the transferrin receptor in plasma in obese patients, suggesting it may affect how iron is used in the body.
 This could, in turn, improve insulin resistance.
-How can iron influence diabetes?
-In fact, yes, iron can play a role in type 2 diabetes; its excess can lead to insulin resistance and metabolic syndrome, partly due to oxidative stress it induces.
-Additionally, high concentrations of iron biomarkers, such as ferritin and soluble transferrin receptor, have been observed in obesity and type 2 diabetes.
+You may wonder how iron can influence diabetes?
+In fact, yes — iron can play a role in type 2 diabetes; its excess can lead to insulin resistance and metabolic syndrome, partly due to the oxidative stress it induces.
+Additionally, high concentrations of iron biomarkers, such as ferritin and the soluble transferrin receptor, have been observed in obesity and type 2 diabetes.

 Usages associés